Promoting Development with Everyday PlayEn Español (Spanish Version)

 A child's development should be an enjoyable experience for both parent and child.
-You may be surprised at the variety of everyday activities that provide valuable, lasting learning experiences.
+You may be surprised at the variety of everyday play activities that provide valuable, lasting learning experiences.

 Structured learning is an important and necessary part of a child's life.
-In fact, most children will experience at least 12 years of formal education in which they will listen to instruction, write papers, take tests, give reports, and complete assignments.
+In fact, most children will experience at least 13 years of formal education in which they will listen to instruction, write papers, take tests, give reports, and complete assignments.
 Therefore, take advantage of their early years to get them excited about the process of learning.
 The attitude children have about learning will ultimately influence their future success much more than the school they attend and the special programs in which they are involved.

+Communication is important.
 Jenna's mother has used an ordinary and necessary activity to expand Jenna's vocabulary and promote gross motor development.
 In the meantime, Jenna is having fun being a child.
 As Jenna gets older, her mother could ask her questions such as "Why does the basket tip over when you lean on one side?" or "How many people do you think could fit in that basket?"
 These types of questions encourage children to think in terms of solving problems.

 Busy family schedules can often interfere with a child's valuable playtime.
 Although learning can still occur in the car, at the grocery store, and waiting in line at the mall, this needs to be balanced with larger blocks of time to engage in creative and imaginary play.

 Learning should be fun.
 Attitudes about learning usually reflect personal experiences in school.
 Karen has taught kindergarten for the past 16 years.
 "I love working with five- and six-year-olds because they are so excited about learning.
 They are eager to try new things, they are not inhibited by what they cannot do, and they love the adventure of a new experience.
 I wish children could keep this enthusiasm for learning, but something happens along the way."